pygamelib/pygamelib/README_HACKTOBERFEST.md

 ### Who can contributes?

-Everyone, just try to pick an issue that is related to your level.
+Everyone, just try to pick an issue that is related to your level in Python.

 ### Do I need to know game development?